die-rod-go/cave-game/README.md

 # cave-game
-cave-game (working title) is a single player adventure platformer set in an expansive cave system.
+cave-game (working title) was a single player adventure platformer im no longer working on. some version of this will reappear in a project in the future. it'll get out of me someday, I know it.